 Frequently Asked Questions:

-- What if the meeting date is not held on its regular fourth Thursday of the month.
+- What if the meeting date is not held on its regular third Wednesday of the month.
 Does this change the submission date?

-- No, the submission deadline for all full committee reviews is always the second Thursday of the month regardless of the date of the meeting.
+- No, the submission deadline for all full committee reviews is always the first Wednesday of the month regardless of the date of the meeting.

 - How do I determine if my review is suitable for a Full Committee Review or an Expedited Review?